amalmarkose/Option-simulator/README.md

 Please use the name 'options' for the virtualenv.
 A startserver.bat file is provided to reduce the hustle of starting up the server.
 Please do the needed changes in the paths and you are good to go.

+Please note to run with 'Debug=True' as I have used static files.
+No copyrighted contents are used in this project.

+Happy trading!

 Main page.